ayoadereti/bamzybot/README.md

 With BamzyBot, you can retrieve weather and word data (potential definitions + synonyms) by running the program locally and connecting to the #bamzywurld channel in KiwiIRC, a web-based IRC client.
 Once connected, BamzyBot prompts you to enter a request for (1) the temperature and weather conditions of a location——a city name, US zip, or postal code——or (2) potential synonyms of a given word.

 # Getting Started
+## Prerequisites
-This program was built and run using Visual Studio Code and Java SE 11.
+You will need Java SE 8+ on your computer to run this program.
+The program was built and run using Visual Studio Code.

 The following library files are included:

 * PircBot 1.5.0
 * Gson 2.6.2